Keep Your Startup Out Of The Sand

-An Article for Startups and Product Based Ventures
+A Look At IP For Startups and Product Based Ventures

-Potential Sand Trap #1 — INTELLECTUAL PROPERTY.
+Potential Sand Trap #1 — INTELLECTUAL PROPERTY

 You have the great new idea, so hey, you gotta protect it.
 Gotta make sure no one steals it.
 Right?

 Patents cost a lot of money to get, and the only thing they do (most of the time) is allow you to spend even more money enforcing them.
-This is why we say a patent is only as good as your pockets are deep.
+This is why we say A patent is only as good as your pockets are deep.

-One other way patents can become a sand pit: Starting the process too early.
-In many cases, as you develop your product, the concepts mature and change, and you don’t want to repeat that time and expense again so the “revised” or “added” features of your original idea can be protected.
+Oops, but you don't want to repeat that time and expense again so the "revised" or "added" features of your original idea can be protected.

 Please don’t misunderstand, I’m not at all against patents.
 I have many of them myself.
 But that’s not the point.
 The point is to use them as an appropriate tool, at the right time.